01 of 06

 - Cardboard from an old cereal box or a sheet of heavy bristol board.

 - Pencil or marker

 - Bendable tracing "Flex Curve" or a piece of wire that will hold its shape when you bend it.
 The bendable tool called a Staedtler-Mars Flex Curve can be purchased at an office supply store for about $15.00.
-You can also use solder wire, but because this often contains lead you might want wear gloves when handling it.
-A straightened out wire clothes hanger can work, but can be difficult to bend and a bit too springy.
+You can also use solder wire, but because this often contains lead you might want to wear gloves when handling it.
+A straightened out wire clothes hanger can work but can be difficult to bend and a bit too springy.

 - Your horse's back